 (3) Click the check box Turn Off System Restore on all drives.

 2. Disable System Restore in Windows Vista or 7

-(1) Right click on Computer, select Properties from contextual menu or click on Control Panel > System and Maintenance > System.
+(1) Right-click on Computer, select Properties from the contextual menu or click on Control Panel > System and Maintenance > System.

 (2) In the left pane, click System Protection.
 If you are prompted for an administrator password, type the password or provide confirmation.
-You will see a list of hard disk drives, the check boxes with ticks indicate that System Restore is on for that particular volume.
-So to to turn off System Protection, clear the check box next to the disk.
+You will see a list of hard disk drives, the checkboxes with ticks indicate that System Restore is on for that particular volume.
+So to turn off System Protection, clear the check box next to the disk.

 (3) Now a System Protection dialog box will appear.
 Click on Turn System Restore Off button.
 Click OK and System Restore is now off.